 The Sunset Park industrial waterfront’s strategic location on Upper New York Bay, extensive industrial infrastructure, access to a large local labor pool, and connection to major transportation networks serving New York City as well as the wider region, help the district maintain its importance as a working waterfront.
 The recommendations in this Vision Plan aim to foster its continued growth and achieve a vision of how industry can become a better urban neighbor and continuing player in the diversification of the New York City economy.

-NYCEDC, in coordination with the New York State Department of Environmental Conservation (NYSDEC) and NYC Department of Parks & Recreation (NYC DPR), is undertaking an exciting development of new public open space on the Sunset Park waterfront.
+NYCEDC, in coordination with the New York State Department of Environmental Conservation (NYSDEC), New York State Department of Transportation (NYSDOT), New York State Department of State (NYSDOS) and NYC Department of Parks & Recreation (NYC DPR), undertook an exciting development of new public open space on the Sunset Park waterfront.

-The Bush Terminal Piers Open Space project is transforming a long-dormant brownfield site on the Sunset Park waterfront into a public recreation resource.
-Identified as a community priority during planning in the late 1990s for the City’s port and waterfront assets, the project will provide waterfront access for the first time in generations to the local Sunset Park community.
+The Bush Terminal Park project has transformed a long-dormant brownfield site on the Sunset Park waterfront into a public recreation resource.
+Identified as a community priority during planning in the late 1990s for the City’s port and waterfront assets, the project now provides waterfront access to the local Sunset Park community for the first time in decades.

 The site, part of the former Bush Terminal integrated port complex, is located between 43rd and 51st Streets along the Brooklyn waterfront.
-Once included in a proposed container terminal in 1970s, the site’s original piers were covered with fill material until it was discovered that some material contained contaminants and the project was shut down.
-Having sat dormant in the years that followed, the site began to grow natural foliage and became a rare natural habitat on an otherwise working industrial waterfront.
-In 2005, the Mayor, Governor, City Council, Borough President, and Congresswoman formally announced the plans and funding to convert the site into a public park, with passive and active recreation facilities as well as a naturalized preserve area retaining some of the site’s natural foliage growth.
+Dormant for decades, the site began to grow natural foliage and became a rare natural habitat on an otherwise working industrial waterfront.
+In 2005, city, state, and federal elected officials formally announced the plans and funding to convert the site into a public park with active and passive recreational facilities, as well as a naturalized preserve area to retain some of the site’s natural foliage growth.